warmachine028/datastax/README.md

 ## Requirements

-- Runs on latest Python 3.7+
+- Runs on latest Python 3.11+
-- (Although the module may run without errors on Python 3.7, it has been thoroughly tested and verified for compatibility with Python 3.9 and higher.)
 - (Suggesting you to always update to the latest python version)

 ## Installation